-As a scientist, you are often required to write reports that accurately summarise the work you have completed.
-The ability to effectively write your science reports in a way that people can easily understand, and follow is an important skill that is imperative to successfully communicating your research to others.
-This Bootcamp will help you enhance the way you write your science reports, so that you can easily communicate it in a way that is concise and impactful.
+As a scientist, you are often required to write reports that accurately describe the work you have completed.
+The ability to effectively write your science reports in a way that people can easily understand, and follow, is an important skill that is imperative to successfully communicating your research to others.
+This Bootcamp will help you enhance the way you write scientific reports to increase the accessibility and impact of your science.
+Read more

-If you want a long, successful career as a scientist, you need to know how to prepare an effective proposal – knowing how to articulate and align your ideas with the priorities of those providing funding is a critical skill.
-Proposals may be needed for external or internal grant funding from the government, not-for-profit and private sectors.
-While they may vary in length and scope, the basic principles are the same.
-You will leave the Sativus Bootcamp with knowledge and tools you can apply immediately.
+If you want a long, successful career as a scientist, you need to know how to prepare an effective grant application or proposal – knowing how to articulate and align your ideas with the priorities of those providing funding is a critical skill.
+Grants may be needed for external or internal funding from the government, not-for-profit and private sectors.
+While they may vary in length and scope, the basic principles are the same, and receiving grant funding is essential if you want a career as a research scientist.
+Read more